mmm1008fm/GameSpeedController/README.md

 The launcher can attempt to load the DLL without calling `LoadLibrary` in the target process.
 This manual mapping technique is useful when the normal injection method fails due to security software or when `LoadLibrary` is restricted.
-If manual mapping is unavailable on the current build, the launcher automatically falls back to the classic injection method.
+The repository now includes a native implementation, so manual mapping is performed whenever possible and the launcher falls back to the classic method only on failure.

 ### Hotkeys